gotchoices/MyCHIPs/doc/learn-tally.md

 ### Trading Variables
 MyCHIPs credits are, by design, not transferrable.
 This means, if someone owes you value, you don't have the right to reassign that asset to a third party.
-This limitation is imposed to avoid the need for trust among unrelated parties and it also makes CHIPs less vulnerable to theft or loss.
+This limitation is imposed purposely to avoid the need for trust among unrelated parties and it also makes CHIPs less vulnerable to theft or loss.
 But it seems like a pretty serious limitation--especially on something we are trying to use as money.

-Thankfully, the [credit lift algorithm](http://gotchoices.org/mychips/acdc.html) makes it possible to transmit *value*, if not the CHIP tokens themselves.
+Thankfully, the [credit lift algorithm](http://gotchoices.org/mychips/acdc.html) makes it possible to virtually transmit *value*, if not the CHIP tokens themselves.
 This *effective fungibility* is enough to make CHIPs useful as money.

 [![A Tiny CHIP Network](http://gotchoices.org/figures/money_ac.svg)](http://gotchoices.org/figures/money_ac.svg "Click to see/run a decentralized private credit model")